wpengine/headless-docs/atlas-search/public-api/index.md

 ### Overview

-The index API includes two mutations for creating or updating a document, and deleting a document.
+The index API includes two mutations for creating or updating a document and deleting a document.

-- The `index` mutation accepts a `DocumentInput` and returns a `DocumentMutationResponse`.
+- The `index` mutation accepts a `DocumentInput` as a parameter and returns a `DocumentMutationResponse`.
-- The `delete` mutation accepts an `id` as a parameter and also returns a `DocumentMutationResponse`.
+- The `delete` mutation accepts an `id` as a parameter and returns a `DocumentMutationResponse`.

 ### Authentication